-Stalking: To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.
+Stalking: To unlawfully place another person in reasonable fear of bodily harm using threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.

-Larceny: The unlawful taking, carrying, leading or riding away of property from the possession or constructive possession of another.
+Larceny: The unlawful taking, carrying, leading, or riding away of property from the possession or constructive possession of another.